 Effect of Tariffs

-In the diagram below, we see a Local Demand and Supply curve and the imported goods are demoted by the World Supply curve.
-The supply curve is flat because it is assumed that the supply is infinite.
+In the diagram below, you can see a Local Demand and Local Supply curve.
+The imported goods are demoted by the World Supply curve.
+The World Supply curve is flat because it is assumed that the supply is infinite, in the sense that the world can infinitely supply this product to this one country.

 The world price is P2 and at price P2, domestic consumption is QD1 and production is QS1.
 This point is the intersection of the world supply curve and the local demand and local supply curve.
 The quantity that is imported is the difference between QD1 and QS1.